meenaganesh/CORE3D/README.md

  - for 3D laz, we are presently only generating the Z values into statistical bands (min, max, mean, idx, count, stdev).
    Soon the configuration will be updated to all you to specify the desired dimension and bands.

 We want to point out here that the yaml configuration file allows you to specify which dimension of a point cloud you want to output.
-Below is an example where "Z, Intensity, Red, Green, Blue" were chosen such that a tif corresponding to each dimension will be produced:
+Below is an example where "Z, Intensity, Red, Green, Blue" were specified in the yaml such that a tif corresponding to each dimension will be produced:

-# Each set of point cloud files will be merged into a single raster
-# Each dataset appears in the sub-directory using the supplied name
-# You can select dimensions to produce the data for.
-Each dimension produces a separate raster.
-# Each raster will have the bands specified by the specific statistics of interest (in the order specified).
 point_clouds:
   - files: "/raid/data/wdixon/jacksonville/pc/Vricon_Point_Cloud/data/*.laz"
     dir: "PC"